-After a patient presents symptoms or a testicle irregularity is found upon examination, a doctor will order image testing, likely an ultrasound.
+After a patient presents with symptoms or if a testicle irregularity is found upon examination, a doctor will order image testing, likely an ultrasound.
 A testicular mesothelioma ultrasound is a non-invasive, low-risk procedure that uses sound waves to create a picture of the scrotum.
 The ultrasound may show any swelling like hydrocele or masses that may have developed.
-Studies have suggested that about 56% of testicular mesothelioma patients present hydrocele, while about 33% present some solid mass in the testes.
+Studies have suggested that about 56% of testicular mesothelioma patients present with a hydrocele, while about 33% present some solid mass in the testes.

 Though a blood test can suggest a mesothelioma diagnosis, the only definitive way to diagnose the cancer is through a tissue biopsy.
 The biopsy will usually be the last step of the diagnostic process, and will determine cell type and staging.
 This will then offer insight into a patient’s prognosis.
 Additional tests may be performed to better determine metastasis to the lymph nodes or other parts of the body and secondary tumors.

 Understanding the stage of cancer is an important aspect in determining a patient’s prognosis and developing an appropriate treatment plan.
 Since this form of mesothelioma is so rare, doctors do not have enough data to develop a proper staging system.
 Instead, doctors will use general mesothelioma characteristics to determine how advanced a patient’s case is and how it might be expected to progress.

 Stage 1 or stage 2 testicular mesothelioma indicate a localized tumor.
 With limited or no cancer growth, patients will have more treatment options, like surgical resection.
 As the cancer becomes more advanced and spreads to the lymph nodes and other organs, treatment options are more limited and prognosis worsens.